briholt100/portfolio/README.md

 ```
+It's still not technically tidy per Wickham, but it served my needs at the time.

 After spending a few days writing this and some other versions of this scripts, about 2 weeks later I started over and made a different scrip, titled, FileNameCreator.py.
-This is basically the same script, just cleaned up, better ogranized.
-I'm showing these two scripts as a demonstration of progress.
+This is basically the same script, just cleaned up, better ogranized.d  I'm showing these two scripts as a demonstration of progress.